 Terri Martinson Elton teaches at Luther Seminary in St. Paul.
 MN.
-She began at Luther Seminary as an adjunct instructor and working with contextual learning in 2004 before becoming the director of the Center for Children, Youth and Family Ministry in 2008.
-Elton became the Associate Professor of Children, Youth and Family Ministry in 2010 and shifted to be the Associate Professor of Leadership in 2014.
-Currently she teaches in the areas of congregational leadership and mission and is now the Professor of Leadership.
+She began at Luther Seminary as an adjunct instructor and working with contextual learning in 2004 before becoming the director of the Center for Children, Youth and Family Ministry in 2008 and the Associate Professor of Children, Youth and Family Ministry in 2010.
+In 2014, she shifted to teaching in the areas of congregational leadership and mission and is now the Professor of Leadership.

 Prior to her call to Luther Seminary, Elton served as an associate to the bishop in the Saint Paul Area Synod where her responsibilities included working with congregations, leadership development, First Call theological education and youth and family ministry.

 Before her work in the synod, she served at Prince of Peace Lutheran Church in Burnsville, MN. for 16 years.
 While at Prince of Peace she worked in various roles within children, youth and family ministries, as well as served as the director of Changing Church Forum, an outreach ministry of Prince of Peace.
 She also authored To Know, To Live, To Grow, a confirmation curriculum, and co-authored What Really Matters, a book for congregational leaders, with the Rev. Mike Foss.

 Elton holds a B.A. degree in communications from Concordia College in Moorhead, Minn.
 (1986).
 She earned both her M.A.
 (1998) and Ph.D.
 (2007) degrees in Congregational Mission and Leadership from Luther Seminary.